Some of the below information is in PDF format

 List of Properties approved for sale

 The list of properties to be offered for sale at public auction is available each year in early December.
-The Tax Collector does not maintain a mailing list for notifying people about the public auction.
 If you are interested in obtaining the list of properties, check this website during the first week of December.
-In addition, be sure to read the
+If you would like to be notified when the next list will be available, please e-Subscribe for property tax sale notifications.
+For the most current instructions for purchasing property at the Sacramento County tax sale, please read the

-Properties on the public auction list may not be offered at the public auction.
-Properties may be redeemed, removed, or purchased by a local government entity, or removed for technical reasons prior to the auction date.
-A list of removed properties is updated on a regular basis between the time list is approved and the public auction date.
+Not all properties on the tax sale list will be offered at the public auction.
+Many properties will be redeemed, postponed, or removed for technical reasons prior to the auction date.
+A list of removed properties is updated on a regular basis.
 Please check the

-Postponed Items (PDF format) on a regular basis during this period of time.
+Removed Items (PDF format) on a regular basis , or e-Subscribe for property tax sale notifications .
 After the public auction, a list of items that were

 offered (PDF format) will be available.